Michael D. Higgins: Second term (2018–2025)

+Post-presidency

+In his first post-presidency interview with the Galway Advertiser in February 2026, Higgins proposed reforms to presidential powers.
+He proposed reforms to Article 26 of the Constitution, to allow ordinary citizens to challenge legislation in the courts, if the Supreme Court rules that it is constitutional after referral by the president.
+Higgins also proposed a relook into Article 28 which stipulates how government is formed, how wars and emergencies are declared, and the requirement of the Taoiseach to keep the President generally informed on matters of domestic and international policy.
+Higgins also expressed criticism of the press during his presidency, and of the Department of Foreign Affairs for holding too much sway over the office of President.
+He reiterated comments, made during his presidency, that the volume of legislation to be reviewed by a president is onerous, and criticized British politician Nigel Farage, and Israel’s genocidal policy toward Palestinians.

+In April 2026 Higgins returned €384,467 to the Exchequer in unspent funds from the allowance allocated to him for his second term, with a total return of €2,622,875 to the State over the course of his two terms, including €1,310,491 in Oireachtas and ministerial pensions and €689,474 in pay.

 Political positions and views

 Higgins is generally described as a left-wing socialist.
 His political career has been marked by a focus on human rights, social justice, and opposition to neoliberal economics.
 He has been involved in causes such as gender equality, minority rights, and the protection of civil liberties, both in Ireland and internationally.
 Throughout his life, he has been a critic of militarism and imperialism, notably opposing American interventions in Latin America in the 1980s and the Iraq War in 2003.
 Higgins also places strong emphasis on cultural development, climate justice, and the idea of a more inclusive and compassionate Republic.
 A fluent Irish speaker and writer, Higgins has advocated for greater emphasis on the Irish language throughout his career.
 As part of this, he created Teilifís na Gaeilge (later renamed TG4) in late 1996, establishing a dedicated Irish-language television station aimed at promoting the language and culture.

 Those critical of Higgins's views have called his views outdated.
 In 2022 Michael McDowell criticised him after Higgins suggested Ireland had been "ravaged due to decades of attack from an orthodox, laissez-faire economics".
 McDowell counterargued that Ireland had grown by leaps and bounds economically since the 1970s and to use terms like "ravaged" did not reflect reality.
 In 2023, Irish economists called Higgins out of touch after he suggested they were prioritising neoliberalism over environmental concerns, and argued they had already incorporated such viewpoints long ago.
 Others have been critical of Higgins's views of Cuba and Iran, arguing that these countries run counter to Higgins's anti-authoritarian values.